fritzy/VeryModel/README.md

 ## OK, But What Is It?

 Models are useful for managing the lifecycle of an object.
+They are commonly used for framework ORMs (Object Relational Managers) and the M in MVC (Model-View-Controller) patterns like Backbone.js.

 ### Load Network Data, Giving Proper Errors, Save It